Jeep Tour Around Thermopolis Wyoming

 Good food before driving

-A local Thermopolis historian came with us (in a Jeep)
+A local Thermopolis historian came with us (in a Jeep of course)

 We visited areas of interest such as;